Tide44-cmd/CabinSquadBot/README.md

 5. **Generate a URL**:
    - Go to the "OAuth2" section, and select "URL Generator".
    - Under "Scopes", select `bot`.
    - Under "Bot Permissions", select the permissions you need.
+(Send Messages, Manage Messages, Use Slash Commands)
    - Copy the generated URL.

 6. **Invite the Bot to Your Discord Server**: